Unleash/unleash/website/docs/reference/environments.md

 ## Environment types

 All environments in Unleash have a **type**.
-By default, Unleash uses the types "development" and "production", but you can assign any value you want.
-The environment type is used to ...
-What?
+When you create a new environment, you must also assign it a type.

+The built-in environment types are:
+- Development
+- Test
+- Pre-production
+- Production

-The **production** environment type is special, in that Unleash will show additional confirmation prompts when you do something that could impact users.
+The **production** environment type is special: Unleash will show additional confirmation prompts when you change something that could impact users in environments of this type.
+The built-in "production" environment is a production-type environment.

+The other environment types do not currently have any functionality associated with them.
+This may change in the future.

 ## Global and project-level environments